Samyang7/Girt/README.md

 ## girt-show[commit]:filename
 The girt-show print the contents of the specified filename as of the specified commit.
 If commit is omitted, the contents of the file in the index will be printed.

+## girt-commit [-a] -m message
+girt-commit have a -a option, which causes all files already in the index to have their contents from the current directory added to the index before the commit.

+## girt-rm